hughmandeville/hncards/README.md

 make run-node
 ```

-Use `make get-hn-ts` to run the Go program that gets the top stories data.
+Use `make get-hn-ts` to run the Go program that gets the Hacker News top stories and Open Graph data.

 ```sh
 make get-hn-ts